 the Council for all items over [£5,000];

-a duly delegated committee of the Council for items over [£500]; or

-the Clerk, in conjunction with Chairman of Council or Chairman of the appropriate committee, for any items below [£500].
+the Clerk, in conjunction with Mayor/Deputy Mayor of Council for any items below [£500].

-Such authority is to be evidenced by a minute or by an authorisation slip duly signed by the Clerk, and where necessary also by the appropriate Chairman.
+Such authority is to be evidenced by a minute or by an authorisation slip duly signed by the Clerk, and where necessary also by the Mayor/Deputy Mayor.

 Contracts may not be disaggregated to avoid controls imposed by these regulations.